Wednesday, November 6, 2024

 If peaceful protesters are arrested, would I and others join in to swell the ranks to make arrests less feasible?
 If immigrants are rounded up for deportation, would I and others hide people in our homes?
 Would I and others seek out churches, synagogues and mosques for sanctuaries, solidarity and moral guidance?
 Do undergrounds form organically?

-I’m in uncharted territory here.
+I’m in uncharted waters here.
 For starters, if you have thoughts, answers or time to mobilize, please get in touch with me at j-doppelt@northwestern.edu.

 #####